freqtrade/freqtrade/docs/strategy-advanced.md

 The provided exit-tag is then used as sell-reason - and shown as such in backtest results.

 !!!
 Note
-    `sell_reason` is limited to 100 characters, remaining data will be truncated.
+    `exit_reason` is limited to 100 characters, remaining data will be truncated.

 ## Strategy version